Allington Castle: Architecture

 Allington Castle takes the form of an irregular parallelogram with a curtain wall incorporating six round towers of various sizes.
 A gatehouse, incorporating the remains of the original manor house from which the castle developed, stands on the north-west side.
 The largest and most significant of the towers, the four-storeyed Solomon's Tower, projects from the south-west side of the curtain wall.
 Just to its north, adjoining the west curtain wall, is the Penchester Lodgings, one of two surviving ranges of early buildings, which may incorporate remains of the earlier manor house.
 The banqueting hall and main apartments stood against the east curtain wall.
 It has largely been reconstructed, though the 15th-century porch is original.

 The interior of the castle was once a single large open space, but is divided into a large outer and a smaller inner courtyard.
 The latter was once occupied by buildings against the south curtain wall and appears to have been the site of the first castle on the site, judging by the remains of foundations discovered during Conway's restoration work.
 The range dividing the two courtyards contains the Long Gallery on the upper floor, with offices below.
 The buildings in the south-east corner were occupied by kitchens and a buttery with rooms above.
 The moat surrounding the castle was once flooded and was crossed by a drawbridge, with a portcullis closing the entrance to the castle.
 The ruins of a barbican can be seen on the far side of the moat.
 A short distance to the south-west of the castle is a low mound, which is all that survives of the 12th-century motte.

 In film

 The castle was the site of the filming of the 1975 children's movie Robin Hood Junior, produced by the Children's Film Foundation (CFF) and starring Keith Chegwin as young Robin.
 The castle was depicted as the Locksley (or Loxley) Castle of Lord Gilbert during the Crusades era.
+In 1992 the ABC network aired the TV series, "Covington Cross" filmed at Allington Castle.

 In television

 The Castle was the site of the filming of the 1965 episode "Castle De'ath" of The Avengers TV series.

+In 1988 Paul Daniels presented a live Halloween Special featuring special guest Eugene Burger.

 It was also used for external shots and views for the castle Covington Cross in the eponymously named 1992 TV series Covington Cross.

 The CBBC historical sketch show Horrible Histories used the castle for the Richard III song.

 The castle was one of several locations used for the E!
 TV series The Royals (2015–2018).